core-wg/resource-directory/draft-ietf-core-resource-directory.md

   search :=
   : Search criteria for limiting the number of results (optional).

+  : The search criteria are an associative array, expressed in a form-style query as per the URI template (see {{RFC6570}} Sections 2.4.2 and 3.2.8)

   page :=
   : Page (optional).
 Parameter cannot be used without the count
     parameter.
 Results are returned from result set in pages that contain